l-goede/happyhack-client/README.md

 - **homepage** - As a user I want to be able to access the homepage so that I can see what the app is about and login and signup
 - **sign up** - As a user I want to sign up on the webpage so he/she is part of a web developers community who helps each other out with coding challenges
-- **profile set up** - As a user I want to set up a profile so he/she is able to use the features the platform offers, setting (user information) - adverts created - adverts accepted/done - saved events
+- **profile set up** - As a user I want to set up a profile so he/she is able to use the features the platform offers, setting (user information) - adverts created - adverts accepted/done - cahtbox - payments after job completed - (saved events-backlog) -
 - **login** - As a user I want to be able to log in on the webpage so that I can get back to my account and see my collection (my own requests (need help) or realised adverts )
 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account